-Dr. Kevin M. Ross was named the fifth president of Lynn University, taking office July 1, 2006.
-He succeeded his father, Dr. Donald E. Ross, who founded Wilmington College before serving as Lynn’s president for 35 years.
-Kevin also previously served Lynn as the associate dean of the College of International Communication, director of special projects, director of development, vice president of institutional advancement, and chief operating officer.
+Kevin M. Ross was named the fifth president of Lynn University, taking office July 1, 2006.
+He succeeded his father, Donald E. Ross, who served as Lynn’s president for 35 years.
+He also previously served Lynn as the associate dean of the College of International Communication, director of special projects, director of development, vice president of institutional advancement, and chief operating officer.

 During his tenure as president, the university has made significant strides in support of its strategic plan, Lynn 2020.
-Under Kevin’s leadership, the university has implemented a redesigned core curriculum, the nationally recognized Dialogues of Learning; a first-year student experience titled The Citizenship Project; a three-year undergraduate degree program; and the iPad mini initiative, one of the nation’s most extensive tablet-based learning efforts.
+Under Ross’ leadership, the university has implemented a redesigned core curriculum, the nationally recognized Dialogues; a first-year student experience titled The Citizenship Project; and a three-year undergraduate degree program.

 The university was named to U.S. News & World Report’s inaugural list of the top 25 “most innovative” schools in the country and was recognized twice as an Apple Distinguished School for its iPad initiative, one of the most extensive tablet-based learning efforts in the country.
 The university also launched iLynn, an online evening undergraduate degree program that provides a private university experience at a state university price.
 In early 2016, Lynn became the first in the education sector to deploy the iPad Pro when the university distributed the devices to undergraduate students and faculty.

 Additionally, Lynn has partnered with General Assembly to offer its students immersive technology design programs and announced a partnership with St. Thomas University School of Law in Miami to offer a 3+3 program, where students can earn both a bachelor’s degree and Juris Doctor degree in only six years.